boto/boto3/docs/source/reference/services/events.rst

             - **EcsParameters** *(dict) --*

               Contains the Amazon ECS task definition and task count to be used, if the event target is an Amazon ECS task.
-For more information about Amazon ECS tasks, see `Task Definitions <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html>`__ in the *Amazon EC2 Container Service Developer Guide* .
+For more information about Amazon ECS tasks, see `Task Definitions <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html>`__ in the *Amazon Elastic Container Service Developer Guide* .